you-genie/Dracs/Milestone4.md

 ### Step 1
 Let's look at the main page.
 You can take a look at questions waiting for you, ask your own question, or search for the existing questions.

+> NOTE: We decided "Questions waiting for you" to show **only** when you are logged in.

 First, let's ask a question.
 Press + buttons on the main page.

 ![image 1](https://github.com/krista2811/CS473/blob/master/images/image1.png)